What is a Dog Expert Witness?

 Nick put my mind at rest immediately.
 After assessing our dogs, not only did he assure me that the dogs were affectionate and safe with children, he noticed that Elsa had a rash and Poppy had sore patches under her front legs and chews her paws a lot.
 Nick thought it was a wheat allergy.
 He gave me a list of food that did not contain wheat and I bought it straight away.
 I am pleased to say the rashes have cleared up and Poppy no longer chews her paws.
 I found Nick to be extremely professional and highly recommend his service."

 Sue Clayton.
 Foster Carer.
+Worcester.

-Dangerous Dog Assessment Questions and Answers
+Dog Behaviour Assessments - Questions and Answers

 1. What should I do if my dog has bitten someone on the home property or in public?

 Firstly, try not to panic.
-Apart from taking the obvious steps at the time of the bite to administer first aid to the injured person, securing your dog and to declare the offence to the police, let’s calmly look at the next steps together.
+Apart from taking the obvious steps at the time of the bite to administer first aid to the injured person, securing your dog and declaring the offence to the police, let’s calmly look at the next steps together.
 I am often told by owners of a dog that has bitten, that the injured party did not want to press charges, as they felt they did something wrong themselves to bring about the bite, or that they simply did not want to get the dog or owner into trouble unnecessarily.
 On the other hand, there are many members of the public that will respond to the slightest hint of aggressive behaviour towards them, with reports to the authorities and you may even find yourself the subject of verbal abuse at the time of the bite.

 Awareness of the Dangerous Dogs Act and some people’s readiness to pursue damages is greater than ever, so do your research as soon as you find yourself in this situation, so that you are being given clear and balanced advice on what to do next.